smh-my-head/hades/docs/install.md

    [here](https://www.spice-space.org/download.html) (navigate to
    *Guest->Windows Binaries*)

-5. Shutdown the VM and delete the dummy image `run/dummy.qcow2`, which was used to set up virtio and is no longer needed
+5. Shutdown the VM and optionally edit `hades.sh` to change the core count and memory allocation to your preference.

-6. Start the VM again with `hades.sh`.
-This is how you can start the VM from now on.
-You may want to edit `hades.sh` to change the core count and memory allocation, along with any other tweaks.
+7. Run `sudo make install` to install Hades (or you can just run it with `hades.sh`)

-7. Within Windows, connect to a the host filesystem with a loopback network device, by navigating in the file explorer to *This PC -> Computer -> Map network drive* and entering `\\10.0.2.4\qemu` under *Folder:*
+8. Start Hades again, and within Windows, connect to a the host filesystem with a loopback network device, by navigating in the file explorer to *This PC -> Computer -> Map network drive* and entering `\\10.0.2.4\qemu` under *Folder:*

-8. Install SolidWorks as usual.
+9. Install SolidWorks as usual.
 (If you downloaded it on Linux, you can install directly from the network drive)

-9. Optionally follow the instructions in [docs/fast-start.md](docs/fast-start.md) to set yourself up for starting SolidWorks quickly.
+10. Optionally follow the instructions in [docs/fast-start.md](docs/fast-start.md) to set yourself up for starting SolidWorks quickly.